A smart move to next-generation identity credentials

 The Real-Time Automated Personnel Identification System (RAPIDS) is the name of the DoD system that issues the Common Access Cards in particular.

 RAPIDS uses information stored in the DoD Defense Enrollment Eligibility Reporting System (DEERS).

 The RAPIDS ID Card Office is now available online.

 What information is on a military CAC card?

-The microprocessor has a memory of 144KB of data and includes PKI certificates that allow holders to sign documents with a PIN code digitally, but also encrypt/decrypt emails, and securely connect to online networks.
+The microprocessor has a memory of 144KB of data.
+It includes PKI certificates that allow holders to sign documents with a PIN code digitally and encrypt/decrypt emails and securely connect to online networks.

 The bar code stores the name, date of birth, personnel category, pay category, benefits information, organizational affiliation, and pay grade.